aslpavel/palette-emacs-theme/README.md

 You can setup presets which you can cycle over by setting `palette-presets` custom property.
 And use interactive `palette-preset-cycle` function to switch between presets.

 ### Contributions
-If you don't have favourite package supported, feel free to create pull request.
+If you don't have your favourite package supported, feel free to create pull request.

 ### Screenshots
 Gruvbox dark: